Collective formation of misfit dislocations at the critical thickness for equilibrium nanowire heterostructures: Plastic Strain Relaxation

-Figure \ref{fig:2}d shows a model of a $\langle110\rangle$ type NW with edge MDs with in-plane Burger's vectors of type $\frac{a}{2}\langle110\rangle$, where $a$ is the lattice parameter.
-The dislocations are modeled as planes in the buffer/substrate with thickness matching the length of the Burger's vector and positive unity strain (normal to the planes) simulating 'additional' crystal planes due to misfit dislocations at the interface.
-This ensures the correct effect of MDs in the transport channel, but leaves an un-physical artefact in the simulations of the buffer and substrate where the 'additional' planes will not in general be strained relative to the surrounding material far from the interface.
+As the crystal volume of a lattice mismatched heterostructure increases during growth, the excess energy increases until a critical thickness is reached, at which point MDs are formed to lower the total energy, most often edge dislocations along the interfaces \cite{Krizek}.
+We are interested in understanding the limits of fully elastically strained heterostructures as a function of shape, volume and composition (which defines the lattice mismatch).
+In a simple 1-dimensional case, the spacing between dislocations is generally given by: $d = |\vec{b}|/(\delta-\varepsilon)$, with $|\vec{b}|$ being the length of the Burger's vector, $\delta$ being the mismatch and $\varepsilon$ being the average remaining elastic strain.
+Therefore 'full plastic relaxation' corresponds to $\varepsilon=0$ with a corresponding density of dislocations.
+However, there will be a certain fraction of elastic vs. plastic relaxation that will display the minimum strain energy, and we can not in general expect full plastic relaxation.
+As such, we need to examine configurations with different MD densities in order to determine the critical thickness and the associated equilibrium configuration.
+As a first approach the dislocations are assumed to be equidistant, but as discussed in Supplemental Information the distribution of strain may not be spatially uniform.
+Should material concentrations of e.g. In and Ga also be spatially non-uniform, it may be expected that dislocations form a non-equidistant network.
+Figure \ref{fig:2}d shows a model of a $\langle110\rangle$ type NW with edge MDs of in-plane Burger's vectors of type $\frac{a}{2}\langle110\rangle$, where $a$ is the lattice parameter.
+The dislocations are here modeled as planes in the buffer with thickness matching the length of the Burger's vector and positive unity strain (normal to the planes) simulating 'additional' crystal planes due to misfit dislocations at the interface.
+This ensures the correct effect of MDs in the transport channel, but leaves artifacts in the simulations of the buffer and substrate where the 'additional' planes should not in general be strained relative to the surrounding material far from the interface.
+We emphasize that this method works for finite-size structures such as the SAG morphologies chosen here, and conversely this method is incompatible with simulations of pseudo-infinite systems using fixed position symmetry planes, because they inhibit the strain-relaxing displacement generated by the additional crystal planes.
 An alternate method simulates the same dislocations as 'missing' planes in the transport channel with negative unity strain (figure \ref{fig:2}e).
-This conversely creates the correct effect in the buffer and substrate, while the unwanted artefact is now simulated in the transport channel.
+This creates the correct effect in the buffer and substrate, while the unwanted artifacts are now found in the transport channel.
 The dislocation planes end at the NW-buffer interface where the dislocations are situated\cite{Krizek}.
-In panels \ref{fig:2}a-c we compare 2-dimensional versions of these two methods to the analytical solution of stress fields associated with dislocations found by Head \cite{Head}.
-We conclude that our methods are entirely consistent as 3-dimensional extensions of the equivalence shown in 2 dimensions.
-The two methods can be combined graphically to yield the results shown in figure \ref{fig:2}h.
-See Supplemental Material for further comparison between methods.
+In panels \ref{fig:2}a-c we compare these two methods to the analytical solution of stress fields associated with dislocations at the interface of two semi-infinite solids in 2D as found by Head (1953)\cite{Head}, which combined with mesh convergence studies give us confidence that we have reached a sufficient resolution.
+While we find a clear convergence in the elastic simulations at cell sizes of 10-20\nano\meter, the characteristic cell size near the dislocation cores is on par with the length of the Burger's vector ($|\vec{b}|\approx 0.4$\nano\meter).
+The two methods can be combined graphically to yield the results shown in figure \ref{fig:2}h, with a complete solution being to run both simulations and consider in each only the correctly affected domains.
+Since by far the biggest contribution to the strain energy ($\simeq 99 \%$) is found in the transport channel on top of the buffer, we continue only with the MD model first described (figure \ref{fig:2}d)